uwa-channels/matlab/README.md

 See `examples/example_unpack.m` for details.

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=uwa-channels/matlab)

+## Tests
+This repository includes automated testing and deployment powered by [GitHub Actions](https://github.com/uwa-channels/matlab/actions).
+In the [tests](/tests) folder, you will find three test suites covering the core functionalities: replay, noise generation, and unpacking.

+In particular, the replay test suite generates a random mobile channel and transmits a signal through it.
+A simple matched filter is then applied to verify whether the correlation peaks correspond to the actual channel multipath structure.
+If specific criteria are met, the test passes.

+These tests are executed automatically whenever changes are made to the source code, ensuring the continued correctness of the core functionalities.

 # License
 The license is available in the [LICENSE](LICENSE) file within this repository.